Print slip for a request is declared successful, but nothing prints to the printer. How to resolve?

 For example, if the issue is with "Ful Resource Request Slip Letter", define the addressFrom address with the library's valid email.

-3. Add/whitelist our mail server in your server's domain.
+3. Add our mail server to the 'Allowed List' in your server's domain.
 Follow this document for additional info:

 For example, the IP in North America is in this range: